Understanding and Treating FIP Cats: A Comprehensive Guide

 Ocular FIP

-Symptoms of FIP in Cats
+FIP in Cats Symptoms

 The symptoms of FIP in cats can vary depending on the type of FIP.
 Wet FIP is the more common form and is characterized by fluid accumulation in the abdomen or chest.
 Symptoms of this form of FIP include weight loss, loss of appetite, vomiting, diarrhea, and difficulty breathing.

-Some common symptoms of FIP in cats include:
+Some common symptoms of FIP cats include:

 · Fever